zilchulant/Home-Assistant_Smartmi-Air-Purifier/README.md

 # Home-Assistant Smartmi Air Purifier

 How to get the Smartmi Air Purifier (zhimi.airpurifier.za1) working in Home Assistant with the help of HACS and Node-RED.
+This works with the current state of Home Assistant, Node-RED, HACS and the used github repositories.

 - [Home-Assistant Smartmi Air Purifier](#home-assistant-smartmi-air-purifier)
   - [Necessary Addons & Tools](#necessary-addons--tools)